nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Adding a Wedding
 Success action: When wedding is successfully added, the details of the added wedding is shown in the status message and reflected in the wedding list.

-1. Adding a wedding using INDEX for client (c/)
+1. Adding a wedding while all persons and weddings are shown.

-    1. Prerequisites: List all contacts using the `list` command.
+    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

     1. Test case: `addw n/Church Wedding c/1 d/2024-12-12 v/Church of the Holy Spirit`<br>
        Expected: Wedding added with first person in the persons list set as client, with given date and venue.
-Details of the added wedding is displayed on the status message.
+Success action will be carried out.

    1. Test case: `addw n/Church Wedding c/1`<br>
       Expected: Wedding added with first person in the persons list set as client, with no date and venue.
-Details of the added wedding is displayed on the status message.
+Success action will be carried out.

    1. Test case: `addw`
       Test case: `addw n/Church Wedding`<br>